Pair Valve Removal Made Easy |

 your engine block.

-If you only wish to disable the pair valve, but not remove any of it's components, insert an upside down golf tee into each of the two rubber air delivery tubes.
-Leave a small piece of the pointed end sticking out of the top of the rubber tube (for removal later if necessary), and re-install the tubes to the valve, then replace the cover.
+If you only wish to disable the pair valve, but not remove any of it's components, insert a round headed screw into each of the two rubber air delivery tubes.
+Leave a small portion of the threaded end sticking out of the top of the rubber tube (for removal later if necessary), and re-install the tubes to the valve, then replace the cover.

 NOTE: If you wish to retain the cover housing, you should remove it, to allow access to the vacuum nipple that must be capped, then you can remove the valve from the housing and re-install the housing.